timschneeb/GalaxyBudsClient/README.md

   <a href="https://github.com/ThePBone/GalaxyBudsClient/blob/master/GalaxyBudsPlus_HiddenDebugFeatures.md">Galaxy Buds Plus: Unusual features</a>
 </p>

 Currently, I'm looking into modifying and reverse-engineering the firmware for the Buds+.
-At the of writing I have two tools to fetch and analyse with official firmware binaries.
+At time of writing I have two tools to fetch and analyse with official firmware binaries.
 Check them out here:

 <p align="center">
   <a href="https://github.com/ThePBone/GalaxyBudsFirmwareDownloader">Firmware Downloader</a> •